rth/solar_wind_ramp/README.md

 _Authors: Gautier Nguyen, Joris van den Bossche, Nicolas Aunai & Balazs Kegl_

+### M2 MOSEF Project

+This RAMP setup is used for the Machine learning project at M2 MOSEF.

+ - Project presentation date: February 15, 2018 9:00 - 12:00

+Work can be performed in groups of two.
+Final code solution should be uploaded the RAMP platform,

+ - Submission URL: will be available on January 25 on this page.

+Project reports with detailed explanation of the approach taken should be sent to roman.yurchak@symerio.com.
+Please mention the names of students in your group and the username used on the RAMP platform for your submission.

+### Introduction
 Interplanetary Coronal Mass Ejections (ICMEs) result from magnetic instabilities occurring in the Sun atmosphere, and interact with the planetary environment and may result in intense internal activity such as strong particle acceleration, so-called geomagnetic storms and geomagnetic induced currents.
 These effects have serious consequences regarding space and ground technologies and understanding them is part of the so-called space weather discipline.

 ICMEs signatures as measured by in-situ spacecraft come as patterns in time series of the magnetic field, the particle density, bulk velocity, temperature etc. Although well visible by expert eyes, these patterns have quite variable characteristics which make naive automatization of their detection difficult.